-Subsequently, the Department of Student Publications was created in the Division of Student Affairs to assume administrative oversight of a long-standing student publications tradition at the University of Tennessee.
+Subsequently, the Department of Student Publications was created in the Division of Student Affairs to assume administrative oversight of a long-standing student publications tradition.

 Brief History of the Publications

 The Publications Council, which had overseen the newspaper since 1916, hired alumnus David Hall ’65 to develop a plan for a student-managed daily.
 That led to the establishment of The Daily Beacon in the spring of 1967, successor to The Orange and White.
-An initial publishing schedule of four issues per week was soon expanded to five days and continues uninterrupted to the present, with publication of 161 regular issues in the past year.
+An initial publishing schedule of four issues per week was soon expanded to five days and continues uninterrupted to the present.
+The Daily Beacon prints weekly on Wednesday’s during the academic year.
 Publication of a student newspaper is one of the oldest traditions at the University of Tennessee.

 The Phoenix Literary Art Magazine has evolved through a well-documented and interesting literary publishing history at the University.
 The first literary publication was the University of Tennessee Magazine, published by seniors from 1840-43 and “dedicated to the good cause of education and morality.”